reidevries/optofilter/README.md

 # optofilter
-this is the v2 design. modules i am building are v1 as of 2017 january.
+this is the v2 design. modules i am building are v1 as of 2017 august.
 changes:
 ~resonance pot is wired the right way around
 ~ptc fuses added on the power lines